It is currently an excellent time to consider a career in dermatology.

 Please view the dermatology person specification for information about the experience and competency required for applying from a paediatric training background and the deadlines for when this must be achieved.

 The person specification confirms the criteria in this area.
-In addition we have produced a guidance document which gives greater detail about the specific experience and competences required of paediatric trainee applicants - please download the dermatology non-physician guidance.
+In addition we have produced a guidance document which gives greater detail about the specific experience and competences required of paediatric trainee applicants and this can be found at the bottom of the page.
 All trainees applying from this pathway should read the document before applying.

 Medical trainees please view the standard eligibility criteria as detailed in the am I eligible? section.